 My Housing Portal

-Once approved for the Section 8 Housing Choice Voucher Program (“HCV Program”), families’ files are forwarded to DHA’s Section 8 Department.
-All new clients (“families”) must attend a “mandatory” Orientation.
-The families are notified by mail when to attend their scheduled Orientation session.
-At the time of Orientation, the families are issued vouchers authorizing them to search for a unit (based on family’s composition in determining bedroom size), leasing information and a listing of available properties in the City and County of Denver.
+Once approved for the Housing Choice Voucher Program (“HCV Program”), families’ files are forwarded to DHA’s HCV Department.
+All new clients (“families”) must attend a “mandatory” orientation.
+The families are notified by mail when to attend their scheduled orientation session.
+At the time of orientation, the families are issued vouchers authorizing them to search for a unit (based on family’s composition in determining bedroom size), leasing information and a listing of available properties in the City and County of Denver.

 Free Internet Connection

 You may be eligible to get FREE Internet Essentials through the Affordable Connectivity Program.
 Signing up is easy.
 Enroll in the Affordable Connectivity Program (ACP) when applying for Internet Essentials by selecting “Yes” in the application.